moubi/flow-task/README.md

 All the production files are then stored in the `build/` folder.

 [Node](https://github.com/moubi/flow-task/tree/feature/node-server) and [php](https://github.com/moubi/flow-task/tree/feature/php-server) backends have their own build process.

+## Support
+Though, it implements several interesting ideas and UI effects, the board was initially intended to serve personal goals and developed for _**latest iOS Safari**_.

 ## Contributing
 Android support, bug fixes, new features or even a desktop version - your help is welcome.